-- Q. Why didn't you extend the data through 2005? - A. As Staff explained in the Staff Report, the individual company data for the period from 2000 through 2005 seems to be distorted by the restructuring that occurred within the industry when certain states deregulated generating markets.
-While Staff did not use data past 1999 because of various disruptions in company-specific data due to restructuring of the electric utility industry, Staff's further evaluation of aggregate utility GDP data confirms that the industry as a whole was declining through 2005.
-Consequently, inclusion of this data would have only caused the calculated growth rates to be lower.
+Q. Why didn't you extend the data through 2005?

+As Staff explained in the Staff Report, the individual company data for the use data past 1999 because of various disruptions in company-specific data due to restructuring of the electric utility industry, Staff's further evaluation of aggregate utility inclusion of this data would have only caused the calculated growth rates to be lower.